alanng10/class-lang/Docue/Article/Word/a.md

 Word "dec" has meaning that is decimal.

+Word "bin" has meaning that is base two numeral system.

 Words "prusate", "precate", "pronate" and "private" have meanings that are applicable to all, child, local, and self.